Kheng2023/SamYong2025/README.md

-# Govhack2025-Datacentres — GeoJSON Viewer and Heatmap Generator
+# Govhack2025 Datacentres — FlexiMap

-This repository includes a FastAPI server with a simple web interface for displaying GeoJSON files as layers on a map, as well as PlantUML diagrams describing the architecture for an interactive heatmap system.
+This repository is the work of Sam and Yong for GovHack 2025 competition entry.
+It includes a FastAPI server with a simple web interface for displaying GeoJSON files as layers on a map, as well as PlantUML diagrams describing the architecture for an interactive heatmap system.

-## GeoJSON Viewer
+## Fleximap

 A FastAPI server with a Leaflet-based web interface for displaying GeoJSON files as layers on a map.